openshift-labs/lab-building-images/workshop/content/creating-images/06-save-and-load.md

 tar tf saved.tar
 ```

 You will see that the tarball consists of a series of subdirectories.
 Within these subdirectories there is a further tarball.
-These correspond to the base layers in the original container image.
+These correspond to the layers in the original container image.

 You will also see that the tarball contains a `manifest.json` file.
 This is the metadata for the container image, so that details such as the command and environment variables can be applied against the reconstructed container image.